 This text rejects straitjacket terms like Leftist and Rightist.
 I have met some decent, thoughtful conservatives.
-Believe me, I’ve appealed to far too many ‘progressives’ and ‘activists’ whose only commitment was to their dead-end prejudices and herd-like connection.
+Believe me, I’ve appealed to far too many ‘progressives’ and ‘activists’ whose only commitment was to their dead-end prejudices and herd-like relationship.
 I found many more people whose politics slid right off this scale.

 The incompatible demands of weapon mentality empower multinational and interdenominational right-wingers, no matter how much the rest of us despise them.
 Don’t tell me that extremists like Slobodan Milosevic, the KGB and their historical replacements were ‘Leftists.’
 They imitated all the tactics of typical Right Wing reactionaries.
 Essentially, they were interchangeable weapon managers.
 Most of us have born the talon-marks of these buzzards, as have our acquaintances and family members overseas.